 Owner and Teacher – Stella Douglas

 Stella is a professionally certified and internationally accredited Yoga teacher who has been practicing yoga for at least 16 years.
 She’s so wise, she’s lost count.
-She has loved Jesus for 12 of those years and stopped doing Yoga for a time for many of the reasons you would expect, but Stella has since learned, Jesus means so much more than being bound by ‘religion’.
-She received her training in India, in traditional Hatha and Ashtanga Yoga.
+Stella has received her training in India and has 500 hours training as well as seven years teaching experience.
 As an asthmatic, who suffered from a severe case of burn out, she took Yoga to a deeper level when she suffered from a major lung inflammation.
 Yoga was the only thing that didn’t over exert or stress out her body while still strengthening and toning.
 Yoga helped restore balance and peace at a time when her circumstances said otherwise.
 “My Yoga practice has brought me closer to God.
 But you don’t have to do Yoga for that reason.
 You can do Yoga because you’ll feel all the benefits, be they physical, mental, emotional or spiritual.
 Also, it’s fun!”

 Aimee Angelique Howard